 Reading patterns

-The way users read and consume information is closely tied to their overall user experience and depends on the purpose of the interface.
+The way users read and consume information is closely tied to their overall user experience, which is a core focus of UX/UI design services, and depends on the purpose of the interface.
 Users tend to scan rather than read the entire text, focusing on keywords that align with their specific interests or needs.

 We will begin by exploring how users interact with a product, what elements they prioritize, and reasons why a well-written article may go unread.